hashicorp/terraform-aws-terraform-enterprise-hvd/README.md

 - General understanding of how to use Terraform (Community Edition)
 - General understanding of how to use AWS
 - `git` CLI and Visual Studio Code editor installed on workstations are strongly recommended
-- AWS account that TFE will be deployed in with permissions to provision these [resources](#resources) via Terraform CLI
+- AWS account that TFE will be deployed in with permissions to create these [resources](#resources) via Terraform CLI
 - (Optional) AWS S3 bucket for [S3 remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) that will be used to manage the Terraform state of this TFE deployment (out-of-band from the TFE application) via Terraform CLI (Community Edition)

 ### Networking